bkamapantula/bkamapantula.github.io/_posts/2020-06-30-ubuntu-no-wifi.md

 After window shopping for a bit I realized I've an USB-C to ethernet adapter I ordered months ago.
 Plugged it in for updating the drivers.
 To know the right network adapter name, I punched in some commands (`lspci`, `lshw`).

 One Unix Stack Exchange [1] answer was enlightening.
-Suggestion one was to re-build the kernel modules and suggestion one was to change the kernel to older version in grub.
+Suggestion one was to re-build the kernel modules and suggestion two was to change the kernel to older version in grub.

 I run Ubuntu 18.04 which uses 5.3.0-1026-gke linux kernel and its respective directory `/lib/modules/5.3.0-1026-gke/build` didn't exist.
 Older kernel versions had this.
 I then realized kernel updates must have broken.
 I then opted for the second suggestion which is to change the underlying linux kernel.